barternetwork/barter-documents/docs/Learn/introduction.md

 ## Introduction

-Barterswap is a truly decentralized cross-chain exchange deployed on [MAP Protocol](https://www.maplabs.io/).
-Our mission is to revolutionize the cross-chain status-quo and forge a genuinely decentralized cross-chain exchange with maximum security, minimum fee, and the smoothest cross-chain experience for the crypto community.
+Barterswap is a truly decentralized cross-chain exchange built on [MAP Protocol](https://www.maplabs.io/).
+Our mission is to revolutionize the cross-chain status-quo and forge a genuinely decentralized cross-chain exchange with maximum security, minimum cost, and the smoothest cross-chain experience for the crypto community.

-The critical difference between Barterswap and other cross-chain exchanges is that Barterswap uses an innovative cross-chain model. __Users can add multi-chain liquidity and exchange between them directly using a genuinely decentralized way.__

 ## Features

+### All Chains Supported

+As long as a blockchain is smart contract friendly, Barterswap will support it, EVM or non-EVM.
+This lets users swap assets from different chains frictionlessly.

-### One-Step Exchange
+### Maximum Security

-Just one click to complete the whole cross-chain exchange process.
+Barterswap offers the highest level of security that no other cross-chain DEXs is able to offer.

+### Lowest Fee Rate

+Barterswap guarantees the lowest cost for cross-chain swap.
+By the lowest we mean the truly lowest, not relying on token incentives to compensate for the cost.

+### One Step Swap

+Barterswap wants to give users the best possible experience, users are able to complete complex cross-chain exchanges in just one step.

 ### Trade Path Optimization

-Barterswap Aggregator adopts the most advanced price tracing algorithm and calculates the best cross-chain route based on most DEXs.
+Barter Aggregator adopts the most advanced price tracing algorithm and calculates the best cross-chain route based on most DEXs.

-### Blockchain Infrastructure Security

-Barterswap is built upon MAP Protocol, the only cross-chain infrastructure supporting all chains with top-tier cross-chain security technology.

-### Cost-Efficiency Optimization

-The superior efficiency of MAP Protocol leads to substantially low cross-chain costs.
-Barterswap has the lowest cost compared to other major cross-chain exchange projects based on the direct multi-coin cross-chain exchange mechanism.